Let me ask you a question:

 The quality and quantity of reviews are strong factors in Google and you should pay attention to them,

-A good way to get more reviews for your store is to ask both new and existing clients to leave a review on your Google listing.
+A good way to get more reviews for your store is to ask both new and existing clients to leave a written review on your Google listing.
 You can set up an automated email to do so as well.

 Your Google listing isn’t the only place where you should ask people to leave a review.
 You should encourage your customers to leave a review on sites like Yelp or Scoot but you should focus on Google above all else.